mscansian/django-sql-debug/README.md

 suitable if you are developing a REST API or need to view the queries being run in a unit test.
 This lib was inspired by the weakenesses of Django Debug Toolbar on these use cases.

-## Supported database
-Below are the supported databases.
-If your database is not included it just means it has not being tested and is not guaranteed to work.

-- PostgreSQL

 ## Installation
 ```